A camera seems to take ominous pictures of the future.

 Isaac Muller turned in his chair to face the Colonel.
 “So, sir, how did he do it?”

 “We don’t know, yet.
 I’m sure we’ll have the answer when our boys inspect the camera.
-We know he used a fake passport and he did go to the Orient as he claims.
+We know he used a fake passport to go to Shanghai.
+One other fact I can give you is he’s been on the missing persons list for a month.
 Hopefully, he’ll tell us everything now.”

 “I promise to let you know if I’m allowed to, Mr. Muller.”
-He grabbed the camera and looked at the number for the year, 20.
+Colonel Gorman picked up the camera from the desk, and looked at the number for the year, 30.
 “You said only he could activate the camera?”

 “Yes, sir.
 I tried but couldn’t.”

-Colonel Gorman pointed the camera out the window and pressed the shutter button.
+Colonel Gorman pointed the camera out the window, paused, then pressed the shutter button.
 An image of his fingerprint was instantly compared to the two in the camera.
-It matched one, releasing the small core of antimatter inside.
-The shock waves of the cataclysmic explosion reverberated around the world.
+It matched one, thus releasing the small core of antimatter inside.
+The shock waves of the cataclysmic explosion were felt for hundreds of miles.